thdim/cheat-sheets/Docker.md

 `docker run -d --name mongodb --network favorites-net mongo` _use the network_
 _replace localhost or host.docker.internal with the name of the container in the network to communicate_

+__Complete Example of a Multi-Container App with Network__ `docker network create goals-net`
+`docker run --name mongodb --rm -d --network goals-net mongo`  _no ports because it will communicate in the network_
+`docker run --name goals-backend --rm -d -p 80:80 --network goals-net goals-node` _use the name of the database (mongodb) as domain (eg localhost) in the app, expose ports to talk with the frontend_
+`docker run --name goals-frontend --rm -it -p 3000:3000 goals-react` _use localhost as a domain in the app, publich ports because you want to interact_